Washington DC Police Scanner: Democracy Behind Closed Doors

 Fully EncryptedVarious federal enforcement

-The attack on the US Capitol exposed catastrophic communication failures.
-Senate investigations found that radio breakdowns contributed directly to the delayed response that allowed rioters to breach the building.
+The Capitol attack exposed serious failures in police communications.
+Senate investigations found radio breakdowns contributed to the delayed response that allowed rioters to breach the building.

 "USCP leadership never took control of the radio system to communicate orders to front-line officers."